evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 {{< sitefiguresized thumb="models/volkswagen/id._buzz/id._buzz_pro/frontseats_1_st.jpg" title="Volkswagen ID.
 Buzz Pro" width="3000" height="2000"  >}}

-#### Second-row seat
+#### Second Row Seat

 The second row has a standard three-seat bench with a 60:40 split where you can fold each section separately to increase the cargo space.
-In addition, the following functionalities are available.
+In addition, the following functionalities are available:

 {{< sitefiguresized thumb="models/volkswagen/id._buzz/id._buzz_pro/secondrowseats_1_st.jpg" title="Volkswagen ID.
 Buzz Pro" width="3000" height="2000"  >}}

-## Climate system
+## Climate System

-There is one climate system available.
+There is one climate system available:

 - **2-zone climate system:** Supports different temperatures for the driver and passenger.

 A standard [heat pump](../../../../technology/hvac/#heat-pump) is included, which can save significant energy that the EV would otherwise use for heating in cold weather.

-## Comfort features
+## Comfort Features

 The Volkswagen ID.
 Buzz Pro includes several features to enhance comfort and convenience:

-- **Keyless entry:** Allows access to the car without needing to find the key, as long as you have it with you..
+- **Keyless Entry:** Allows access to the car without needing to find the key, as long as you have it with you..
-- **Keyless go:** Enables starting the car without using the key.
+- **Keyless Go:** Enables starting the car without using the key.
-- **Easy entry function:** Moves the driver seat to facilitate easier entry into the car.
+- **Easy Entry Function:** Moves the driver seat to facilitate easier entry into the car.
-- **Wireless phone charging**
+- **Wireless Phone Charging**

 {{<evkxdisplayaddarticle />}}

-## User interface and control
+## User Interface and Control

 The Volkswagen ID.
 Buzz Pro has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).